-- Understand and demonstrate basic and advanced counselling skills.
+- Apply basic and advanced counselling skills in a professional manner.

 - Discuss how culture may affect communication and describe the skills and attitudes required of a culturally sensitive counsellor.

-- Reflect on Personal skills development and Present and constructively critique your own counselling performance.
+- Reflect on professional skills development and constructively critique your own counselling performance.

 1 Please refer to more information on student contribution amounts.